Take the bait, fish in Athabasca!

 Grand Rapids Wilderness Adventures

-Fully Guided 4 day 3 night Fishing Adventures on the Athabasca River.
+Fully Guided 4-day and 3-night Fishing Adventures on the Athabasca River.

 All local, professional and experienced river guides.

-Trips include: Comfortable log cabin accommodations, home cooked meals, fishing, jet boat transportation to the lodge and return. plus much, much more.
+Trips include comfortable log cabin accommodations, home-cooked meals, fishing, and jet boat transportation to the lodge and return.
+Plus much, much more.